 Once you've created your portfolio, you can take the list of stocks into your real money brokerage account.

 In this video you learn how to operate the premium stock screener and database.
 In addition you can setup you own value portfolio.
 Afterwards you can copy your created portfolio to your real money brokerage account.
 As an alternative to the Premium Members section, which automatically displays Fair Value stocks, you can also use the manual free calculators to find stocks that have a high fair value.

-For the investment in the stock market using the fair value strategy, you need a starting capital of at least $ 10,000 and an investment horizon of at least 7 years.
-The fairvalue strategy is not for speculators or players.
+For the investment in the stock market using the fair value strategy, you need a starting capital of at least 10,000 Euro and an investment horizon of at least 7 years.
+The fair value strategy is not for speculators or players.
 The strategy relies on long-term studies and scientific results that bring long term success.

 The more different stocks you own from different countries and sizes, the lower the risk.
 To achieve this diversification, you must buy at least 10 different stocks to be successful.
-Since a certain price is charged for buying the shares, buying a share below € 1,000 would incur too much additional costs.
-Therefore, it makes sense to implement the strategy with at least 10,000 $.
+Since a certain price is charged for buying the shares, buying a share below 1,000 Euro would incur too much additional costs.
+Therefore, it makes sense to implement the strategy with at least 10,000 Euro.

 The investment period of 7 years is based on the observation that even after the biggest stock market crashes in history the loss was already set back after 7 years.
 It is important that you keep calm and continue to follow the fair value strategy.